Font Size:

 Why are foods recalled?

 A food recall occurs when there is reason to believe that a food may cause consumers to become ill.
 Typically, a food manufacturer or distributor initiates the recall to take foods off the market.
-However at times, it is neccessary for the U.S. Food & Drug Administration (FDA) or the U.S. Department of Agriculture's Food Safety Inspection Service (USDA-FSIS) to request a food be recalled.
+However at times, it is necessary for the U.S. Food & Drug Administration (FDA) or the U.S. Department of Agriculture's Food Safety Inspection Service (USDA-FSIS) to request a food be recalled.

 Some reasons for recalling food include: